abdellah-archtouy/ft_transcendence/README.md

 ## connecting django with postgres

-to estalish a connection between our django project and postgresql, i modified `DATABASE` setting in setting.py file
+To establish a connection between our Django project and PostgreSQL, I modified the DATABASES setting in the settings.py file.

 ```python
 DATABASES = {
     'default': {